 The Chocolatier Program in France is a unique opportunity to learn from French master chocolatiers.
 You'll be inspired and come away with an in-depth understanding of how fine French bonbons are developed, produced and presented.

 Please note: The program begins with your arrival in Paris on Easter Sunday this year.
 In France, the May 1st holiday is as big of a holiday as Easter.
-The way the holidays fall on the calendar in 2019 meant that we were limited in the dates that Valrhona had available for this program.
+The way the holidays fall on the calendar in 2019 meant that we were limited in the dates available for this program.